boyu-zhang-25/WordSense/README.md

-# WSD

-WSD: Word Sense Disambiguation
+# Word Sense Embedding by Expectation Maximization

-Capturing the difference between rule-governed and non-rule-governed word sense ambiguity from contextual embeddings.
+Capturing the difference between rule-governed and non-rule-governed word sense ambiguity by neural models.
+Projecting contextual embeddings to a new vector space of semantics by Expectation Maximization.

 Preparing for EMNLP 2019.